-The Oakland Renegades Dragon Boat team is part of an Oakland Park and Rec program that launches from the Lake Merritt Boathouse.
+The Oakland Renegades Dragon Boat team launches from the Jack London Aquatic Center.
 We practice twice a week:

 - Monday evenings, 5:45pm – 7:00pm

 No prior experience is required, we provide instruction, paddles, and personal floatation devices (life jackets).
 Whether you’re a newcomer or a seasoned vet, we have a spot for you.
 Renegade attitude is welcome and encouraged!

 First time?
 Here’s what you need to know